frisoft/ateam/README.md

 OPTIONS:
         --label <label>...
 Filter by label.
-Can be used multiple times -n, --num <num>                                  Number of pull requests to display -q, --query <query>                              GitHub query
+Can be used multiple times -n, --num <num>                                  Number of pull requests to display --org <organization>                         Selest all the repositoris of the organization -q, --query <query>                              GitHub query
         --regex <regex>                              Regexp filter on titles
     -r, --repo <repository>...
 Repositiy.
 Can be used multiple times to select more than one